ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

     depends_on:
       - broker

 This way everything on /hadoop-conf path (our two files) will be at /etc/hadoop/conf path, which is what we wanted.
-The destination path is set to /tmp, which we know it exists on client side and we have access rights.
+The destination path is set to /tmp, which we know it exists on client side and to we have access rights.

 ![Process Group](/images/640-nifi.png)